About Education Grants: The BSAC invites applications for Education grants on an international/worldwide basis.

 Any remaining funds in hand must either be returned to the Society immediately or if you wish to continue to draw on these funds for a limited period after the end of the award (no cost extension applies), you should write with details of when and how the money will be used.

-Correspondence: All correspondence, including submission of the final reports, should be sent via email to: firstname.lastname@example.org
+Correspondence: All correspondence, including submission of the final report, should be sent via email to: firstname.lastname@example.org